 Palawan is one of the top destinations in the Philippines.
 It is known for its stunning white sand beaches with clear blue waters, secret lagoons, and abundant marine life.
-Shipwreck sites and rock formations around Palawan islands also make the island province a go-to place for travelers looking for exciting outdoor activities.
+Shipwreck sites and rock formations around Palawan islands also make the island province a go-to place for travelers looking for exciting outdoor activities and Palawan tours.

 Palawan, the country's biggest province, is home to top travel hotspots like Puerto Princesa, El Nido, Coron, San Vicente, and Port Barton.
 These destinations have a lot of tourist attractions, so planning your itinerary to Palawan might be challenging.